 Once you have erased all the parts that you no longer want in the file, click on the green CONTINUE button.

 NOTE: if the area is white on this screen or a black line on the inside of the design, it will print.
 Anything that is the blue and white checker pattern will be empty.
 The edges where the two meet will be your final cut lines!

 If you are happy with the image and how it looks as a cut line (the black silhouette) then you can save it.
 Choose the format you want to save it as (see the green bounding box on the left design).

 Clicking the Print Then Cut image will make the file into a print and cut file.
 This file you can send the graphic to your printer and then cut out the design.

 Saving as just a cut image will only save the file as the outline of the image.
 Nothing will be printed and you will NOT have any of the details that were visible on the image.

-TOU for Images Online and in Design Space
+TOU for Images

 It is really easy to forget that there are copyright laws and trademarks that go along with the images you can find online.